Disclosure: Some of these links are affiliate links, and at no additional cost, I earn a commission if you buy which helps to maintain this website.

 Forget about completing a difficult task before getting your daily dose of caffeine.
 The results would be disastrous.

 I was shocked at how stupid-simple it was to use the AeroPress.

-- Add a filter and screw the lid onto the body.
+- Add a metal or paper filter and screw the filter cap onto the body.

 - Add your ground coffee into the extraction chamber.

 - Pour in hot water that you’ve prepared in your kettle.

 - Give the water and grounds a good stir to make sure all your coffee grounds are taking a nice hot bath.

 With my AeroPress resting on top of my favorite mug, I applied an even pressure to the plunger.
 Rather quickly, coffee came trickling into my cup.

 The smell was heavenly.
 I felt like I was at a fancy little coffee shop but in my pajamas.

 The amount of coffee produced didn’t fill up my whole mug.
 I decided to have a taste of what I created.